Mine clearance organization: HAMAP-Humanitaire

 Created in 1999, HAMAP-Humanitaire is a French non-governmental organization (NGO) for development aid.
 The NGO HAMAP-Humanitaire currently has projects in 14 countries.

 The HALO Trust

 The Hazardous Area Life-Support Organization (HALO Trust) is a non-political, non-religious, non-governmental mine clearance organisation registered in Britain and the United States.
 Founded in 1988, it is the world's oldest international humanitarian demining NGO, and it is the largest with over 8,000 deminers and support staff operational in over 20 countries.
 By early 2006 HALO had cleared over 5,000,000 mines and UXO around the world.
 HALO's mission is to "protect lives and restore the livelihoods of those affected by conflict."

 Humanity and Inclusion

 Humanity and Inclusion (formerly Handicap International) is one of the 6 founding members of the International Campaign to Ban Landmines which received the Nobel Peace Prize in 1997.
-Handicap International France and Belgium are involved into Mine Risk Education and demining projects in Afghanistan, Kosovo, Mozambique, and Somalia.
+Humanity & Inclusion is involved in Mine Risk Education and demining projects in Afghanistan, Kosovo, Mozambique, Somalia, and beyond.